Author guidelines

 IUPAC recommendations for the naming of compounds and physical quantities should be strictly followed.
 Avoid the use of the same abbreviation for different quantities.
 SI units, or other permissible units, should be used.
 The designation of physical quantities must be in italic throughout the text (including figures, tables and equations), whereas the units are in upright letters.
 They should be in Calibri font.
 In graphs and tables, the presentation of the numeric values of the variables should be mathematically correct (example: j / A m-2, m / kg, T / K…).
 However, if the full name of a physical quantity is unavoidable, it should be given in upright letters and separated from the unit by a comma (example: Pressure, kPa; Temperature, K; Current density, mA cm-2…).
 Any other designations are not acceptable.
 If the quantity presented at the graph axis or in the table heading requires additional explanations, this should be given in the caption or table title or footnote.

-Organizing the Manuscript
+Organising the Manuscript

 First page

-- Affiliations should be written in italic with preceding Arabic number if many.
+- Affiliations should be written in italic with a preceding Arabic number if many.
 The e-mail address(es) of the author(s) should be given after the affiliation(s).

 - Abstract: The abstract must be structured, under the following sub-headings, up to 250 words: (i) Background and Purpose - This must indicate why the study was performed and what scientific questions that the study was intended to answer, (ii) Experimental Approach - This should outline what experimental methods were used.
 Details on media, buffers, drug concentrations, time points, statistics, etc., could be omitted unless they are important in relation to the question that was addressed, (iii) Key Results - The main results relevant to the question addressed should be summarized without quantitative and detailed elaboration, (iv) Conclusion - Summarize the main implications that follow from the results, while mentioning important shortcomings, if any.
 This paragraph must clearly spell out in what ways the work has advanced knowledge in the field.

-- Keywords: Up to 6 keywords separated by semicolon should be given.
+- Keywords: Up to 6 keywords separated by a semicolon should be given.
 Do not use words appearing in the manuscript title.

-- Running title: A one line (maximum five words) short title should be provided.
+- Running title: A one-line (maximum five words) short title should be provided.

 Subsection headings should be given in separate lines and typed in italic small letters.